Kyushi/pyconfy/README.md

 ### About

+Pronunciation: _[why-con-pie]_

-When working with a yaml config file, I was annoyed that I could not use auto completion in my favourite Pyton IDE for using, so I decided to read the config into a Python file with a class for each set of keys.
-Since having to add the keys in both the yaml file and in the python file, I came up with PyConfY.
+When working with a yaml config file, I was annoyed that I could not use auto completion in my favourite Pyton IDE, so I decided to read the config into a Python file with a class for each set of keys.
+Since having to add the keys in both the yaml file and in the python file is tiresome and error-prone, I came up with YConPy.
-This reads all keys and values from the yaml file and writes classes that reflect the yaml faithfully.
+This reads all keys and values from the yaml file and writes a python file with classes that reflect the yaml faithfully.

 *Example:*
 ```